By Zack Fowler, Development Director for WISER International

 While at WISER, Margaret found a passion for community health, and immediately looked to improve the health of her hometown.
-“I realised I wanted to deal with the health of people…to help those around me, and I knew others might not have the courage to handle patients in such a difficult situation.
+“I realized I wanted to deal with the health of people…to help those around me, and I knew others might not have the courage to handle patients in such a difficult situation.
 I’m able to handle it.”

 She’s the first in her family to finish high school.
 She’s the first in her region to attend university.
 Having just finished her second year of a nursing degree, she’s happy and confident, and if she has her way, she’ll be the first person to return to Muhuru to work as a full-time nurse.

 The most exciting thing about Margaret’s story is that it is becoming more and more common for other young women.

 In the past three years, 72 WISER Girls have begun post-secondary education and become role models in their communities.
 And almost all of them have the same goal of raising their communities up.